 I suppose many people would assume that I would pick Diamond.
 After all, it is the most well-known gemstone on the planet.
 However, for me, it would be something like Chrome Diopside or Paraiba Tourmaline.
 These gems are discovered in alluvial deposits, and they look beautiful and gleaming straight out of the ground.

-What’s your personal favourite gemstone and why?
+What’s your personal favorite gemstone and why?

-I have so many favourites.
+I have so many favorites.
 My top pick usually tends to be a gemstone that I have recently visited the mining location of.
 When you’re out in the field, you tend to become extremely passionate about your latest find.
 All that said, there is one gemstone I have not yet seen at a mine.
 Unlike my team members David, Shane and Jake, I have yet to see Zircon come out of the ground, and I adore this gemstone.
 It is a real miracle, and no mineral on the planet has ever been dated older than Zircon.
 Therefore if you pushed me hard, I would have to say Zircon is the most significant miracle of all.

 Who are your gemstone heroes?

 All of them.
-Truly, I’m full of admiration for anyone who dedicates time trying to find nature’s coloured treasures.
+Truly, I’m full of admiration for anyone who dedicates time trying to find nature’s colored treasures.
 Searching for most gemstones is very different to looking for Diamonds.
 With Diamonds, once you find an old volcanic pipe, chances are you will discover a huge amount of Diamonds.
-However, with coloured gemstones, because Mother Nature created them in cracks and crevices, more often than not following a seam ends in disappointment.
+However, with colored gemstones, because Mother Nature created them in cracks and crevices, more often than not following a seam ends in disappointment.
 Exploring and hunting gems can sometimes be soul destroying.
 But for those that persist, occasionally the end result is blissfully beautiful.
 My heroes are those that persist.

 STEVE ON BUSINESS